parasquid/life.beyondrails.com/content/posts/2016-08-13-life-beyond-rails.md

 ![Life Beyond Rails](https://s3-ap-southeast-1.amazonaws.com/hackworkplay-assets/rubyconfkl2016-page-006.resized.jpg)

 So that's it!
 It's proof that ruby is cross platform!
-We can now all go home and tell everyone we can also do mobile development.
-We just need to learn how to compile ruby using RubyMotion.

-So that's it!
-It's proof that ruby is cross platform!
 We can now tell everyone we can also do mobile development, we just need to learn how to compile ruby using RubyMotion.

 Right?